USA: Heavy-Duty Vehicles: GHG Emissions & Fuel Economy

 Background

-US GHG emissions and fuel efficiency standards for heavy- and medium-duty vehicles have been jointly developed by the Environmental Protection Agency (EPA) and the National Highway Traffic Safety Administration (NHTSA), DOT.
+Initially, US GHG emissions and fuel efficiency standards for heavy- and medium-duty vehicles were jointly developed by the Environmental Protection Agency (EPA) and the National Highway Traffic Safety Administration (NHTSA), DOT.
 The NHTSA developed fuel consumption standards under the authority of the 2007 Energy Independence and Security Act (EISA), while the EPA developed a GHG emissions program under the Clean Air Act.
+Later, the EPA developed GHG emission standards without accompanying NHTSA fuel consumption standards.
 The GHG program includes CO2 emission standards, as well as emission standards for N2O and CH4, and provisions to control hydrofluorocarbon leaks from air conditioning systems.

 - Phase 1 regulation—adopted on August 9, 2011 [2324]—covered model years (MY) 2014-2018, with NHTSA fuel economy standards being voluntary in MY 2014-2015 to satisfy EISA lead time requirements.